tldr-pages/tldr/pages/common/just.md

 # just

-> A handy way to save and run project-specific commands.
+> Save and run project-specific commands.
 > More information: <https://github.com/casey/just>.

 - Run a recipe specified in the justfile: